mchalapuk/prego/README.md

 If preconditions of a function are not satisfied then, according to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and should be immediately terminated.
 Termination should be preceeded with proper error message.
+Precond simplifies doing these 2 tasks to one method call.

 Fetch gosmos/precond library to your go workspace!